 Last month’s #2

 All the way from Tokyo, Dohtonbori is Japan’s #1 okonomiyaki restaurant chain that offers the first cook-your-own okonomiyaki experience in Greenhills.
 This is its first branch in the Philippines.
-It’s for foodies who enjoy DIY meals, but don’t worry as the servers can also cook for you.
+It’s for foodies who enjoy DIY meals but don’t need to worry as the servers can also cook for you.
 It’s not for people who prefer American-style pancakes.
 We recommend the Deluxe Okonomiyaki, Four-Cheese and Dohtonbori pizzas, and their premium yakiniku.

 Bookmark this article for reference or simply search ‘SAN JUAN’ in the Booky App to see a complete list of restaurants around the area, complete with the full details of their location and menu.